 While the argument rages over hydroponic foods being certified organic, there is a method of purity assurance available any hydroponic farmer should check out.
-Certified-Vegan hydroponic farming… it fits your growing methods, and opens the door to new opportunities.
+Certified-Vegan hydroponic farming… fits your growing methods and opens the door to new opportunities.

 Most hydroponic growers are already producing food that qualifies as vegan.
-And it’s an untapped market, rather than being overrun with competition.
-You can buy fresh organic fruits and vegetables almost everywhere, at mainstream grocery stores, and farmers markets alike.
-Sure, one is a lot fresher, and less traveled than the other – but it’s not vegan.
+And it’s an untapped market, rather than being overrun with the competition.
+You can buy fresh organic fruits and vegetables almost everywhere, at mainstream grocery stores, and farmers’ markets alike.
+Sure, one is a lot fresher and less traveled than the other – but it’s not vegan.

 Does Certified-Vegan Hydroponic Farming Have a Market?

 Naturally.
-According to current national population, there are a minimum of over 22 million people who are vegan with a diet that is largely fruits, vegetables, and grains.
-A year ago, Food Navigator reported vegan going mainstream.
+According to the current national population, there are a minimum of over 22 million people who are vegan with a diet that is largely fruits, vegetables, and grains.
+A year ago, Food Navigator reported vegans going mainstream.
 Market data revealed that 7% of the U.S. population were vegan, which most consumers used to connect to animal rights.
 But things are changing.
-Now 35% of consumers see vegan as health food, with 13% of them regard it as more pure than their other options.
-Add to that the 12% who connect vegan to weight loss, and 11% perceive vegan as environmentally responsible, which another 7% think it is socially responsible food.
+Now 35% of consumers see vegan as healthy food, with 13% of them regard it as purer than their other options.
+Add to that the 12% who connect vegan to weight loss, and 11% perceive vegan as environmentally responsible, while another 7% think it is socially responsible food.